AAYSHAA/AAYSHA/README.md

 ## 🚀 What I'm Looking For

-I'm actively seeking opportunities for a software engineering internship starting [Month Year].
+I'm actively seeking opportunities for a software engineering internship!
 If you know of any exciting opportunities or would like to discuss potential collaborations, feel free to reach out to me via [email](mailto:aayshafazalmohamed@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/aayshafazalmohamed/).

 ## 📄 PDF CV